Maintenance & Management

 cliffs@kmcmh.com

-The Park Manager’s office is located in the rear of the Main Clubhouse.
-Hours are Monday through Friday, 9 am to 4 pm, except Noon to 1 pm for lunch.
+The Park Manager’s office is located in the rear of the Main Clubhouse, accessed through the Clubhouse library.
+Hours are Monday through Friday, 9 am to 4 pm.

 The Park Manager is Alijah Bolling.